collect-intel/gri/TASK_LIST_2_UPDATED.md

 - [x] GRI calculation takes < 1 second for 10,000 participants ✅
 - [x] Visualizations are publication-ready by default ✅
 - [x] Max possible scores add < 10% to computation time ✅
-- [ ] All existing notebooks still run successfully ⏳ (pending updates)
+- [x] All existing notebooks still run successfully ✅

 ### User Experience Metrics
 - [x] New user can calculate GRI in < 10 lines of code ✅